About the Museum

 Our Mission

-Since 2003, the goal of our ever-growing collection has been to preserve the cultural, political, social, and personal artifacts and histories of individuals who were witnesses to some of the most notorious regimes of the twentieth century.
+The goal of our ever-growing collection is to preserve the cultural, political, social, and personal artifacts and histories of individuals who were witnesses to some of the most notorious regimes of the twentieth century.
 Our collections focus on what life was like for both victims and ordinary citizens; we study all aspects of these regimes, from personal histories to cultural aspects to political and military structures.

 Through our archive, educational materials, oral history program, community outreach, and ongoing research, we hope to broaden the understanding of the nature of repressive regimes in the various forms, cultures, and nations they existed in.
 The repression, suffering, and destruction caused by rogue governments are a persistent and repeating phenomenon that can be seen throughout history.
 We hope to help break this cycle, paving the way to a kinder world.